 Since joining the firm, he has advised companies in the pharmaceutical, hospitality, telecoms, food, construction, IT and agro-business industries to advance their business objectives, whether in a dispute or in antitrust matters.

 Omar is a passionate litigator.
 His storytelling and advocacy has convinced domestic and international arbitral tribunals, judges throughout Mexico and even justices at the Supreme Court to rule in his clients’ favour.
 He has also acted as arbitrator in domestic and international disputes where he sits – at the other side of the table – deciding cases with which he is entrusted.

-Omar has also developed a significant practice in administrative litigation, including discrimination cases; antitrust is his other passion.
+Antitrust is Omar’s other passion.
 He helps companies in mergers, cartel investigations and other antitrust-related proceedings.
 He embraces a hands-on approach when tackling cases and he advises, trains, teaches and lives antitrust law.
 Omar tries cases before competition authorities and federal courts, including the Supreme Court.
 He is equally at home in academia and has written more than 40 thought-leadership pieces on competition, litigation and arbitration, and he speaks on these topics regularly.
-These experiences instil in Omar a commitment to providing valuable solutions for his clients.